What makes our pet rats so different from their wild cousins is their mild temperament,

 Oh Rats!
 Pictures of Licorice with her classmates.

 What to know more about having pet rats in your classroom?
-Ask Jess
+Ask

 Animals in the Classroom: Lessons in Disrespect